Overview specialisation

 As a graduate of this Master's and this specialisation, you have acquired specific, scientific knowledge, skills and values, which you can put to good use in your future job.

-• have a broad overview of the multidisciplinary aspects of water engineering and management;
+• have a broad overview of the multidisciplinary aspects of water, river and coastal engineering and management;

-• have solid knowledge of research techniques to engineer and manage water- and engineering-related issues in oceans, coastal areas and rivers as well as for rural and urban (water) systems;
+• have solid knowledge of research techniques to engineer and manage water in coastal areas, catchments and rivers as well as for rural and urban water systems;

 • have a fundamental understanding of various drivers and policies influencing the societal impacts of water systems.